luossfi/FileNamingWatchDog/doc/FileNamingWatchDog.md

 # File Naming Watch Dog Documentation

 ## Convention Definition File
 The convention definition file is the place where the naming rules are defined.
+The Watch Dog assumes that this file is encoded using **UTF-8**.

 The rules have to be defined from special to general as the first rule matching a package will define which rules are used to check the packages files.
 If the